 This is a support/self-help group, not one for expert writers (although we do have a few published authors in our ranks).
 Our aim is to encourage members to exchange information, ideas, and techniques for writing their family and local histories.

 The first SAG DNA Research Group was established in 2015 to assist Society members to increase their knowledge of DNA research.
 Since that time it has covered a variety of topics that set the foundation skills for group members.
 The Society has developed a range of activities aimed at the wide spectrum of needs, from those just wanting to know what DNA is all about, to the advanced user.
 We now have three DNA Research Groups – Beginner, Intermediate and Advanced.

-The FTM User Group meets to support those who use Family Tree Maker software to organize their genealogical research.
+The FTM User Group meets to support those who use Family Tree Maker software to organise their genealogical research.
 The program was owned by Ancestry.com until March 2016 when it was taken over by Software MacKiev.
-The group is facilitated by volunteers who are willing to share their knowledge and experiences; everyone is welcome, whether you are a potential, new or long term user of FTM software.
+The group is facilitated by volunteers who are willing to share their knowledge and experiences.
+Everyone is welcome, whether you are a potential, new or long term user of FTM software.

 Legacy Software Group